The Verres household’s second bedroom looks as though it belongs to two very different people. Or perhaps one person and one rampaging tauros.

 The boy flails against the covers, sitting up and blinking through gummy eyes.
 He looks at the time and groans.
 It’s only seven…

-He buries his face in his main pillow, right hand taking a second one to cover his head.
-His left swipes in the direction of the sound, seeking the snooze button on its head.
-It finds nothing.
+He buries his face in his pillow, right hand taking a second one to cover his head.
+His left swipes in the direction of the sound, seeking the snooze button but finding only air.

 The boy takes the pillow off his head and swings it down at the alarm.
 The tip of the pillow brushes the chatot’s beak, but the alarm is perched precariously on the end of the nightstand just out of reach.
 As if whoever decided where to place it had done so after measuring the length of the boy’s arm and a pillow.